 Allow your tea to steep for 5 minutes, then add your favorite Eastern Shore Honey and serve.

 Curcumin, a chemical compound found in the turmeric plant, may help reduce swelling and irritations in the body.
 It also offers quite a few excellent benefits when used on the Skin.
 Research is ongoing about the uses and benefits of Turmeric, so in the meantime, we’ll enjoy this ginger and turmeric tea when we’re cold in the winter!

-Adapting your Turmeric Tea
+Adapting your Turmeric Tea Recipe

 - Use orange instead of lemon

-Lemon, Ginger + Turmeric Tea with Honey
+Lemon, Ginger and Turmeric Tea

 - Turmeric root

 - Lemon sliced